 No, no, no and again, NO!

 - 30 year veteran.
 Worked in several startups and in big pharma.
 Organic synthesis, drug discovery.
 First 20 years or so was big time fun, interesting, lucrative.
 Last 10 years: total unmitigated disaster.
 My smarter ex-colleagues are now in regulatory affairs and/or patent/IP roles.
 Those of us too stupid to make the jump continue to toil in a diminishing, increasingly barren and unrewarding field.
 Been laid off 4 times in the past three years.
 Last project was providing precursors to collaborators in Korea–eventually they figured out they didn’t need us, they could do it all themselves so they did.
 Can’t blame them.
 Everyone let go.
-Increasingly desperate, my network and contacts are in similiar hopeless situations.
+Increasingly desperate, my network and contacts are in similar hopeless situations.
 Not the happy ending one would have wanted.
 No, afraid that science and engineering are dead ends and not to be recommended; unless, maybe, you’re in the top 5% or so coming out of a top school with good contacts.

 - Get out of chemistry and use you numeracy/problem solving skills in business.
 I learned a lot during my bench career.
 Never trust your line manager if he does not spend time with his direct reports in the lab or during lunch.
 Learn to communicate effectively and take every opportunity to do so – however scary it seems.
 Work somewhere there is an atmosphere of mutual trust – if your HOD ask for your boss to sign your order for £100 of key starting material it’s a warning.
 Get away from analy retentive wankers.
 However, that is another career option, as these guys tend to find employment first!